 Wouldn’t it be great if artists could do what they love, while earning more?
 Can’t the gig economy deliver our communities more meaningful and exciting jobs?

 Teachers can do it to their schedule, only teaching when they want to, at places convenient to them, whether that’s at their home, their shop or studio, or at the student’s location.
-Thanks to the ubiquity of services like AirBNB and Uber, most Australians are now comfortable with the idea of letting a complete stranger they’ve never met before provide them with a personal service.
+Thanks to the ubiquity of services like Airbnb and Uber, most Australians are now comfortable with the idea of letting a complete stranger they’ve never met before providing them with a personal service.

 With this additional income stream, we hope that teachers can improve their quality of life, and to keep doing what they do best.
 Through this, they’ll be preserving our culture and traditions while also taking art to new levels, helping us to question our thinking and how we view the world around us.

 With more creative teachers and classes available locally, we hope that everyone will reconnect with their communities, and keep themselves socially and mentally active, thus keeping problems like burnout and dementia at bay.

 ClassBento will continue to grow its presence to spread the love, and will keep investing into ensuring that the ClassBento platform is the world’s best for discovering and booking fun workshops, and also for teachers to easily earn and manage their classes.
 It’s a long and exciting ride ahead and we can’t wait to see what tomorrow brings.